yehonatan604/TutAppFront/README.md

 - uploaded content is being senitized before upload.

 ## Troubleshooting
-If you encounter any issues when using the TutApp API, please refer to the project's GitHub Issues page to see if a solution has already been proposed.
+If you encounter any issues when using the Tut, please refer to the project's GitHub Issues page to see if a solution has already been proposed.
 If not, you can open a new issue to report the problem.